 That is the only way out to safeguard the planet.
 It is necessary to conduct a green audit in college campus because student aware of the green audit, its advantages to save the planet and they become good citizen of our country.
 Green audit and sustainable development process help to reduce the wastage and associated cost as well as increases the product quality.
 Obviously, there is relationship between Green Audit and Sustainable Development of the any business organization.
 The primarily needs for achieving the sustainable development of the business are to determine the Green Audit policy, Green Audit Framework, Accurate implementation, and Result analysis of it.
 Strong Green Audit process can help to achieve the sustainability.
-Green Audit framework helps to achieve the sustainability.
-Green Audit framework helps to achieve the audit is linked to Sustainable development process.
+Green Audit framework helps to achieve the goal set by an organization.
+Green Audit is linked to Sustainable development process.
 Green audit and sustainable development process help to reduce the wastage and associated cost as well as increases the product quality.